This one is a real treat of colour. A martini made with saffron is beautiful to look at, with interesting, subtle botanicals.

-I have taken the rarest, most expensive spice and infused it into the most elegant of drinks, although note that you can buy very high quality saffron gin ready made here.
+But what you would expect if you take the rarest, most expensive spice and infuse it into the most elegant of drinks?
+Note that you can also buy very high quality saffron gin ready made here.

 I cannot claim credit for the original recipe.
 It has been created before at the incomparable martini setting – Dukes Bar, although they made it with vodka.
 You can see an instructional video by the venerable Toni Miccilota here.

-My recipe differs ever so slightly (I use gin for a start), but it is essentially very similar.
+My recipe differs ever so slightly (I use gin for a start), but it is essentially very similar and can be done with either, although the vodka variation allows for greater purity of saffron flavour.

 The tiny little red ‘threads’ have been hand-picked and used in cooking for over three thousand years.